Is Economics a Good Major? Salary, Job Opportunities & Requirements

 Bachelor of Science (BS) degrees are more concentrated on mathematics, sciences, statistics, and econometrics in relation to the subjects covered (Aarons, nd).
 They are more geared towards learners who have a more straight-laced approach to economics, say, those who intend to take a master's degree or a Ph.D.
 Meanwhile, bachelor of arts (BA) courses, while also heavy on mathematics, place more emphasis on economic theories and entail a broader set of competencies learned and then applied.
 BA students are considered more "real-world ready" upon graduation (Aarons, nd).

+You will find that undergrad salary and types of econ majors varies.
 Regardless of which type of economics degree a learner pursues, a lot of mathematics will be encountered since students will have to compute for values like GDPs and inflation rates, learn the mathematical relation between and supply and demand, and the like.
 On top of such, since economics is a broad field, students are also expected to learn the differences of finance vs economics and take subjects on politics, history, and language (Times Higher Education, 2019).

 In regard to the major subjects, the areas of economics that students will likely encounter include: